mlflow/mlflow/docs/source/projects.rst

   ``pyenv`` and create an isolated environment that contains the project dependencies using ``virtualenv``, activating it as the execution environment prior to running the project code.

-  You can specify a Virtualenv environment for your MLflow project by including a ``python_env`` entry in your ``MLproject`` file.
+  You can specify a Virtualenv environment for your MLflow Project by including a ``python_env`` entry in your ``MLproject`` file.
 For details, see the :ref:`project-directories` and :ref:`mlproject-specify-environment` sections.

 .. _project-docker-container-environments: